tlarock/tlarock.github.io/teaching/cs3000/syllabus.md

     * We will do some sort of recitation, most likely a brief rehash of the topics we covered and a Q&A session, before each exam is released.

 ## Detailed homework policies
 * All homework solutions must be typeset in LaTeX.
 I will provide the source files for the HW assignments to help you get started.
 Learning LaTeX can take some time, but is well worth the investment, since most technical publications are written in LaTeX.
 Great editors exist on most platforms.
 I use TeXstudio on Mac and have heard that it is good across platforms.
+[Overleaf](overleaf.com) is a nice online TeX editor, like Google Docs for TeX.
 The [not so short introduction to LaTeX](https://tobi.oetiker.ch/lshort/lshort.pdf) is a good reference to get you started.
 * I encourage you to work with your classmates on the homework problems.
 If you do collaborate, you must write all solutions by yourself, in your own words, and are strictly forbidden from sharing any written solutions.
 You must list all of your collaborators on your submission.
 The TAs and I reserve the right to ask you explain your solutions.
+* If you use an online resource to develop your solution, please note it somehow in your submission, including the URL.
 * The lowest homework score will be dropped from your grade.
 * Given that our course runs on a very compressed timeline, it is important that work is turned in on time.
 Extensions will be considered only if asked for in advance of the deadline and granted on a case by case basis.
 Please do your best to plan ahead and try to ask for permission rather than forgiveness!

+## General Plagiarism Policy
+I take academic honesty seriously, and you should too.
+The Northeastern University Policy on Academic Integrity can be found at: [http://www.northeastern.edu/osccr/academic-integrity-policy/](http://www.northeastern.edu/osccr/academic-integrity-policy/)

+In general, in this course it is not considered cheating if you:

+* Work together on homework assignments, as long as you each work out and submit your own final answers, noting your collaborators
+* Get help from professors, peers, tutors, etc. on the homework assignments
+* Work together on preparing for quizzes and exams

+It is considered cheating if you:

+* Submit work done by others (without your participation) as your own
+* Submit the same writeup as others, regardless of whether you note that you collaborated
+* Copy or collaborate on exams

 ## Grading
 The final course grade will be computed based on a weighted average of:

 * homework (45%)
 * two midterms (15% each)
 * final exam (25%)